 Susan Seddon Boulet: A Retrospective

-Hardcover Smyth-sewn casebound book, with jacket
+Hardcover Smyth-sewn book, with jacket

 272 pages with more than 200 reproductions

-Size: 9¼ x 12¼ in.
+Size: 9.25 x 12.25 in.

 Even as Boulet explored the darker aspects of the psyche in her work and began her long struggle with cancer, she retained the energy, honesty, and warmth that endeared her to so many.
 This retrospective by Michael Babcock recounts her artistic development and celebrates her extraordinary personal journey.
-It includes more than two hundred reproductions of her paintings.